kevingstewart/sslo-consolidated-services/udf/README.md

 ### Installation / Instructions
 Perform the following steps to create the consolidated services architecture on an Ubuntu 18.04 (server) VM.

+**Note that connections to inline services in this architecture is now different than in original SSLO UDF blueprints.
+Please see *sslo-configuration-info.md* for information on setting up SSL Orchestrator with these new consolidated services**

 - **Step 1**: Ensure that the Ubuntu instance minimally binds the following interfaces in the SSL Orchestrator UDF instance:

   - **DLP VLAN** - used as the single consolidated interface for all layer 3 security services (on separate 802.1Q tagged VLANs).